ortus-docs/coldbox-docs/intro/adding-a-layout.md

 </div>
 ```

 The call to the `renderView()` method with no arguments tells the framework to render the view that was set using `event.setView()`.
 This is called a **rendering region**.
-You can use many rendering regions which typically replace `cfincludes`.
+You can use many rendering regions within layouts or event within views themselves.

 Let's create a new simple layout with two rendering regions.
 Open up CommandBox and issue the following commands: